 Once you click Create, you’ll see a builder where you can construct your form.
 To the right, you’ll see a list including all the fields you can add:

-To add a field, you simply have to drag it into the left side of the editor:
+To add a field, you simply have to drag it to the left side of the editor:

 If you click on any of the fields you’ve already added, you’ll get access to multiple configuration options.
 For example, the Email Address field includes a Required setting.
 That means users won’t be able to submit the form without entering a valid email address: